ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 SSL VPN is a quick-access connection that connects you to our private network directly for non-production use.
 For detailed instructions about setting up SSL VPN, see [Getting started with SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started).

-## Why isn't auto-disconnect working?
-{: #auto-disconnect}
-{: faq}
-{: support}

-Auto-disconnect is working as expected because SSL VPN is designed to manage classic servers, but not for production use.
-There is a check against idle clients and the token is terminated if time is up.

 ## Are there open-source alternatives to SSL VPN?
 {: #open-source-alter}
 {: faq}